techgirldiaries/theia/README.md

 ### Environment setup

-Create a `.env` file in the project root and fill in your Relevance AI credentials:
+Create a `.env` file in the project root and fill in the provided Relevance AI credentials:

 ```env
 VITE_REGION=your-region